shanukachathuranga/2dGame/README.md

 # 2dGame
-small effort on learning game dev in java
+A small effort in learning game dev in java